moxystudio/express-ensure-content-type/README.md

 - `body-present` - Validate if [body is present](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.3) (has [`transfer-encoding` or `content-length` headers)
 - `body-not-empty` - Same as `body-present` but skips if `Content-Length` is set to 0.

+> ℹ️ Validation is always done when `Content-Type` header is present in the request.

 ## Tests

 Any parameter passed to the `test` command is passed down to Jest.